Is Testosterone For Women Too?

 Effects on Strength and Fitness

-Scientific studies show that obese women given low doses of testosterone lost more body fat and gained more muscle mass than women given a placebo.
+Scientific studies show that obese females given low doses of testosterone lost more body fat and gained more muscle mass than women given a placebo.
 The study participants followed a low-calorie diet but didn’t change their exercise habits.
-After nine months, the women taking testosterone had lost twice as much body fat and gained six pounds more muscle than the women taking the placebo.
+After nine months, the women taking testosterone had lost twice as much body fat and gained six pounds more muscle than the females taking the placebo.

 Benefits for Women’s Sexuality